caorenzhi/ProLanGO2/README.md

 ```
 pip install request
 ```
 (4).
-Download model and Gene Ontology file
+Download model and Gene Ontology file<br>
 There is a python script DownloadFiles.py in the software to help you download all needed files, please run it for the first time.
-If it didn't work, you could manually downloaded the files as follows:
+If it didn't work, you could manually downloaded the files as follows:<br>
 We need gene ontology database gene_ontology_edit.obo.2016-06-01 in database directory, which could be downloaded from https://cs.plu.edu/~caora/materials/gene_ontology_edit.obo.2016-06-01, and also the folder model1 in FinalModels which contains models could be downloaded from https://cs.plu.edu/~caora/materials/ProLanGO2_model1.zip.